theezeb/theezeb/README.md

 ### Hi there,I'm Shahzeb Parkar 👋

-I'm a  **FrontEnd Developer** and looking for a full-time job.
+I'm a **Software Engineer** working full-time job.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Instagram Clone
+- 🔭 I’m currently working on something.
-- 🌱 I’m currently learning Advanced ReactJS
+- 🌱 I’m currently learning Advanced JS & ckeditor5

 **STATS**: